 - When a husband dies does the wife get his Social Security?

-- What is the standard deduction for a widow over 65?
+- What is the maximum Social Security benefit for a widow?

 - How long does a spouse get survivors benefits?

 - At what age do survivor benefits stop?